-We get a lot of questions about the what’s, when’s, where’s and why’s of our walk.
-We have compiled a list of the most commonly asked questions and tried to answer as best we can.
-If you have other questions we have not covered, please write a comment or send an e-mail and we’ll try to get you an answer.
+I get a lot of questions about the what’s, when’s, where’s and why’s of my walk.
+I have compiled a list of the most commonly asked questions and tried to answer as best I can.
+If you have other questions I have not covered, please write a comment or send an e-mail and I’ll try to get you an answer.

 Q: Why are you doing this?

 A: This is the most often asked question, and the one with the least logical answer.
 I guess the simplest answer is because it seems like something interesting and adventurous to do.
-John is an avid walker, and Dave is the adventure type as well, so it just seems natural that we would want to explore the limits of our ability by walking as far as we can.
-Since John already walked across America, and had an awesome experience doing it, he thought he’d try another part of the world and asked Dave to come along.
+I’m an avid walker so it just seems natural that I would want to explore the limits of my ability by walking as far as I can.
+Since I’ve already walked across America and Europe and had an awesome experience doing it, I thought I’d give it one more try.

 Q: Where are you going?